 Rehabilitative services cover services, treatment, and medical equipment that help you recover your mental and physical skills after an injury, disability, or the onset of a chronic condition.
 Examples of covered equipment are walkers and wheelchairs.

 Habilitative services are types of care that help you keep, gain, or improve skills that are necessary for your day-to-day life.
-This can include services like physical therapy, occupational therapy, or speech-language pathology.
+This can include physical therapy, occupational therapy, or speech-language pathology.
 Individuals living with a disability or chronic disease also receive coverage through this category of care, but that doesn’t mean insurers have to cover medical bills in their entirety.

 Insurance companies must cover care during pregnancy, as well as before and after childbirth.
 Prenatal care is included as a preventive care service, so insurers cannot charge you extra for it.
-Maternity care, and newborn care must also be covered.
+Maternity care and newborn care must also be covered.

 Read more on how to choose the best insurance for pregnancy.

-In addition the the 10 categories of health benefits listed above, plans must also include a few other benefits.
+In addition the 10 categories of health benefits listed above, plans must also include a few other benefits.

 All plans that you can buy through the health insurance marketplace must cover contraceptive methods and counseling for all women.
-Plans also cannot charge a copay or coinsurance for you to get contraception, as long as you get it from an in-network provider.
+Plans cannot charge a copay or coinsurance for you to get contraception, as long as you get it from an in-network provider.